-Commander-in-Chief: We are deeply indebted for this patriotic message, brought to us at this time, in this cradle of patriotism, at the opening of our Encampment.
+Commander-in-Chief: We are deeply indebted for this patrotic message, brought to us at this time, in this cradle of natriotism, at the opening of our Encampment.
 I will ask Past Commander-in-Chief Shepard of Illinois to say a word in reply to his Honor's message.

-Frank L. Shepard, of Illinois: I was just thinking, Mr. Frank L. Sneparu, Splendid address that you have favored Mayor, that this perfectly splendid address that you have favored Mayor, that this perfectly splendid address that for lave lavored us with this morning is especially welcome to some of us who come from a great inland city, and came here to hear these pure, rain-washed words of American patriotism from the Mayor of this splendid city.
+Frank L. Shepard, of Illinois: I was just thinking, Mr. Frank L. Sneparu, Mr. Mayor, that this perfectly splendid address that you have favored Mayor, that this perfective spin and we have have have have have a who us with this morning s espin ly welcome to some of us who come from a g u in washed words of American patriotism from the Mayor of this splendid city.